robotic-amoeba/exercise3/proxyService-messageapp/doc/README.md

 When the request fails, the API will answer with a string and one of this errors messages:

-  -Server error.
+  -Error.
 Check the request format.
-(Sytax error) || status 500
+(Sytax error) || status 400

   You are probably not sending a valid JSON in the body of the post.

-  -Bad format: destination and message should be strings || status 500
+  -Bad format: destination and message should be strings || status 400

   Your body should include a JSON with the format shown in the previous point and the fields can not be left empty.
 Empty strings are not allowed either.

-  -Server error when requesting the message service || status 500

-  As you may know, this API works as a proxy of another service.
-If that messaging service fails, this error is sent.

   -Too many requests, please try again later. || status 429

   Requests are limited to a certain amount.
 Namely, 100 requests every 15 minutes.
   If you exceed over that limit, you will receive this message.

+  -Server error when requesting the message service || status 500

+  As you may know, this API works as a proxy of another service.
+If that messaging service fails, this error is sent.

+  -Server error || status 500

+  Something went wrong.
+This is a generic error emited by the server.
+No more details are provided.